The Team

 FastBlade Manager and Senior Experimental Officer

 Dr Fergus Cuthill has a Masters in Mechanical Engineering with a PhD in snow science and material engineering, completed from 2013 to 2017.
-After his PhD he was PDRA within the University of Edinburgh, Institute for Materials and Processes, working on two Wave Energy Scotland (WES) funded projects (ELASTO & ROTOHYBRID).
+After his PhD he was a postdoctoral research associate within the University of Edinburgh's Institute for Materials and Processes, working on two Wave Energy Scotland (WES) funded projects (ELASTO and ROTOHYBRID).
 His role focused on the mechanical testing, analysis and classification of novel materials for the potential use in wave energy devices with the aim of the research being a step-change in the levelised cost of energy (LCOE).
-In his current role, he is focused on developing control and testing methodologies along with instrumentation and hydraulic setups for FASTBLADE.
+In his current role, he is focused on developing control and testing methodologies along with instrumentation and hydraulic setups for FastBlade.

 Data Scientist

 Dr Sergio Antonio Lopez Dubon is in charge of developing the facility's data structure and the data analysis's main algorithms.
-Moreover, he will lead the design and implementation of new data-driven algorithms to improve FASTBLADE performance and the study of the different tested specimens.
-This will reduce the time of new technology transfer, helping FASTBLADE be at the vanguard of fatigue testing of composites structures.
+Moreover, he will lead the design and implementation of new data-driven algorithms to improve FastBlade's performance and the study of the different tested specimens.
+This will reduce the time of new technology transfer, helping FastBlade be at the vanguard of fatigue testing of composites structures.

-Before joining FASTBLADE, he obtained a civil engineer degree and a master's in hydrology.
+Before joining FastBlade, Sergio obtained a civil engineer degree and a master's in hydrology.
 He worked for a hydrometeorological service for a few years, where he started to handle big data problems.
-Later, he enrolled in a PhD focus on long-term river morphodynamics, using a physical-statistical modelling approach, which was completed from 2014 to 2018.
-Following that, he worked in Italy as Data Scientist in the industry.
+Later, he completed a PhD focused on long-term river morphodynamics, using a physical-statistical modelling approach, which was completed from 2014 to 2018.
+Following that, he worked in Italy as a data scientist in the industry.
 His role centred on developing quasi-real-time control algorithms for big data environmental measurements, and the design and implementation of relational algorithms, for data-driven support decisions.

 Research Assistant in Structural Testing